Domestic Violence & Other Victimization

 It’s not always easy to tell if your partner is abusive, especially at the start of a new relationship.
 Please look at these Warning Signs if you think your partner might be abusive.

-What help is available for victims of Intimate Partner Violence?
+What help is available for victims of Intimate Partner and Family Violence?

 There are also hotlines where you can speak to trained counselors:

 - New York State Domestic & Sexual Violence Hotline: 1-800-942-6906 (English, Spanish, multi-language hotline)

 - Relay service for Deaf or hard of hearing: 711

 - National Domestic Violence Hotline: 1-800-799-7233 or 1-800-787-3224 (TTY)